 And the best way to get the most out of live events is through sponsorship, where your brand piggybacks onto an existing platform and audience to reach more people than it could have on its own.
 Sponsorship can be an extremely rewarding marketing investment for your brand.

 It is, however, quite expensive if not thought through properly.
 You see, adopting a sponsorship marketing strategy involves implementing a change in the existing process, i.e., how things are normally done in a business, and requires leadership buy-in.

 That is why to help you navigate through this change conveniently and enjoy the benefits of sponsorship, we have created this handy digital guide.
 It comprises details on what the sponsorship model is all about and how it can elevate your marketing mix as a B2B brand.
 Let us get started.

 What is the sponsorship model?

-Essentially, sponsorship involves funding part or all of a certain event, with a view to reaching the audience and fan following that the event is attracting.
+Essentially, sponsorship involves funding part or all of a certain event, with a view to reaching the audience and fan following that the event is attracting and the event management is top tier.
 It could be a one-off deal for a specific concert or an ongoing partnership for a series of events.